 Notd is a new kind of public media network that does not rely on ads.
 Anyone can publish a stream for free, and readers create their own customized publication by subscribing to individual streams.
 Streams can be professionally reported news, opinions commentary, or personal information.
 There are community streams that let members post notes for each other, and no personal information is collected.
 Team streams allow groups of writers to create their own bundle (like a magazine).
 You can post hi resolution photos to share with your subscribers.
 Publishers can offer subscriptions to individual sections.
 Stream owners can charge for subscriptions, and keep 90% of the revenue (if they charge at least 10 cents per month).
 You can read more about Notd at https://notd.io/about, but the best way may be to just check out some of the popular streams here.
 Notd Notes is the only free stream on Notd, and you do not need an account to read it.
 Many streams are only one cent per month, and often have excerpts that are free to read.
 Since new users get $3 in free credit, you can check out most streams without even providing a credit card.

 The latest business news delivered in a convenient, AD-FREE, easy-to-read stream.
 Brought to you by News Plexus, a pioneer in sustainable news publishing.

-Bringing you opinions and commentary on a variety of topics from around the country. || News Plexus LLC — delivering your news in a convenient, AD-FREE and easy-to-read stream.
+All the big news of the day, at home and around the world. || News Plexus LLC — delivering your news in a convenient, AD-FREE and easy-to-read stream.